 And, luckily I still have quite a few chairs in my (former) store stash, so I can swap out seasonally.
 This classic black bentwood with rush seat is a perfect spot to rest my new Sunflower Button Pillow.
 And one of my License Plate Trugs happened to be gold and black, perfect with some more dried hydrangeas.

 What do you think about my clock hanging on this old printer’s rack?
 I kind of like the architecture of the combo-a circle on squares-and the diversity of the rustic wood with the sleek silver.

 The seasonal switch-over has begun!
 And I love the flexibility of being able to swap out items quickly and artistically with a bedspring as the foundational element.

-Hope you got inspired to start your fall styling!
-If you want more ideas of what textures to use, check out my post, Styling Tip: On the Hunt for Fall Textures.
+Hope this Bedspring Fall Styling in the Back Entry got you inspired to start your fall decorating!
+If you want more ideas of what textures to use this time of year, check out my post, Styling Tip: On the Hunt for Fall Textures.